 Are you just getting started with Membean?
 Have you been training for a while and need some tips on how to improve your accuracy?
-This article will provide strategies for how to train effectively on Membean.
+This short video and article will provide strategies for how to train effectively on Membean.

 Train Multiple Times Per Week